-The agent is protected by limited liability.
-If he chooses to exit, the relationship ends permanently, which results in a continuation payoff of -B. This implies a constraint on the severity of fines the principal can impose.
-We assume that the exogenously given bound B is large enough: $B > \overline{B} \equiv c(r + \lambda)/(\lambda \alpha r)$.
+bound B is large enough: $B > \bar{B} \equiv c(r + \lambda)/(\lambda \alpha r)$.
 Otherwise, the maximal punishment is insufficient to incentivize effort even if θ_t were public at all times.

 Given a strategy profile, the principal and the agent form expectations about history h based on their past observations.
 For strategies that induce measurable action processes on path, we denote the expected cost of the principal and payoff of the agent at time t by